Timendus/meshbot/README.md

 A simple bot for use with Meshtastic.

+![A screenshot of the Meshtastic app in a conversation with Meshbot](./screenshot.jpeg)

 ## Node setup

 Connect a Meshtastic node to your network through wifi or ethernet.
 Make sure no